It is a simple equation. Happy, secure young people do better than those who are insecure and sad.

 The school works hard in keeping the pulse of our pupils’ well-being.
 A family bereavement, a falling out between friends, or simply the trials of growing up – all require wisdom, understanding and concerted action from committed staff.

-In Junior House, the family atmosphere is palpable and it is evident that each child is known very well by all the teachers.
-Mrs Anderson, Head of Junior House, has an ‘open-door’ policy and pupils are all very comfortable dropping in, whether it’s to show off a certificate or to discuss a concern.
+In Pre-Prep and Prep, the family atmosphere is palpable and it is evident that each child is known very well by all the teachers.
+Mrs Hall and Mrs Hopper have an ‘open-door’ policy and pupils are all very comfortable dropping in, whether it’s to show off a certificate or to discuss a concern.

 Excellent behaviour, good manners and sound morals are taken for granted: emphasis is placed on respect and tolerance.
 We can be confident that any girl who wants to be different from her peers can be so, without feeling the pressure to conform.